ceos-seo/data_cube_notebooks/docs/ingestion.md

 2017-04-19 13:45:16,406 22577 datacube.index._datasets INFO Indexing 708d0d1b-8832-460b-b79e-67694875e101
 ```

-Please note that you are able to run these 'datacube' command line tools on wildcard inputs, e.g. 'datacube dataset add /datacube/original_data/LE*/\*.yaml' to batch process directories.
+Please note that you are able to run these 'datacube' command line tools on wildcard inputs, e.g. `datacube dataset add /datacube/original_data/LE*/*.yaml` to batch process directories.

 Now that the dataset has been added, you can open up pgAdmin3 and view the data in the 'datasets' table - you'll notice that there is now an entry for the dataset you've just added that includes the id, a reference to the metadata definition corresponding to a primary key in the 'metadata_type' table and a reference to the dataset type corresponding to a primary key in the 'dataset_type' table.
 If you look at the 'metadata_type' and 'dataset_type' tables with the listed ids, you'll see the full metadata and dataset type definitions from the previous steps.